wsvoboda/ParkRangers/README.md

 * Bootstrap elements
 * Mobile responsiveness

 *This site was originally built while working in a group in my bootcamp!
 I cloned the repo and added a few personal touches to it!
-If you'd like to see the original, please visit [this page](https://github.com/mjbulostin/ParkRangers).*
+If you'd like to see the original project, please visit [this page](https://github.com/mjbulostin/ParkRangers).*